This article addresses the steps you'll need to take to change your legal name in Minnesota. We'll discuss how to:

 Seeking a Name Change for a Minor Child

-If you are seeking a name change on behalf of a minor (less than 18 years of age) and are the parent or legal guardian of the minor child, you file an application for a name change with the minor child's name instead.
+If you are seeking a name change on behalf of a minor (less than 18 years of age) and are the parent or legal guardian of the minor child, you file an application for name change with the minor child's name instead.
 You will need to notify a non-applicant parent.

 File the Appropriate Paperwork With Government Agencies

 A marriage license, divorce decree, or copy of the order is used to prove a name change.
 The next thing you'll want to do is update your day-to-day identification documents.
-Visit your local Social Security Administration office to receive a replacement Social Security card and, once that's completed, go to the Minnesota Driver and Vehicle Services office to receive a new driver's license.

 Start Using Your New Name

-Want Legal Help Changing Your Name?
+Get Legal Help Changing Your Name in Minnesota

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.